ACCESSIBLE PLACES TO VISIT IN EAST SUSSEX

 Cuckoo Trail.
 A 14 mile surfaced path through the Sussex countryside.
 Starts from Shinewater Park, near Hampden Park, Eastbourne through Polegate, Hailsham, Horam to Heathfield.
 It is mostly traffic free and is a safe route for walkers and cyclists of all ages, forming part of the National Cycle Network – route 21.
 The trail follows the former ‘Cuckoo Line’ railway.
 Accessible for wheelchairs, scooters, pushchairs and buggies.
 Access at various places along the route.
 Cafe and toilet at The Old Loom Mill – craft centre.
 Parking – On street near Eastbourne Park and Polegate, Car park in Hailsham and Horam.
 Web: www.eastsussex.gov.uk/cuckootrail

 Drusillas Park, Alfriston, BN26 5QS Tel: 01323 874100.
 Widely regarded as the best small zoo in the country with a wide variety of animals in cleverly designed naturalistic environments.
 However, animals are only half the fun – Go Wild!
 Go Bananas!
 Amazon Adventure are paradise for anyone who needs to let off steam.
 There are rides in Hello Kitty’s Secret Garden and Go Safari with the Safari Express train and lots more.
-New The Rainforest Carousel opening 6 April 2019.
+A more recent attraction is the Rainforest Carousel.
 Some attractions in Go Safari may not be suitable for those with poor upper body control.
 The train ride is accessible to those in wheelchairs with a designated boarding area and the first carriage is wheelchair friendly but limited space for those accompanying wheelchair users.
 Don’t miss some close animal encounters in Lemurland or Eden’s Eye.
 Wheelchair access and low-level viewing throughout.
 Wheelchair hire.
 Free disabled parking.
-Accessible toilets, changing room available with bench (no hoist not full Changing Places).
+Accessible toilets, including changing places toilet facility.
 Special group rates.
 Picnic areas, cafes, gift shop.
 Open all year except Christmas.
 10.00am – 6.00pm in summer.
 10.00am – 5.00pm in winter.
 Web: www.drusillas.co.uk/

 Herstmonceux Castle Grounds and Gardens, BN27 1RN Tel: 01323 833816.
 Open daily March – October.
 Please check their website for opening hours.
 The main gardens, visitor centre, tea rooms and parts of the castle tour are all wheelchair accessible.
 They have reserved parking closer to the castle gardens, tea rooms and visitor centre, please notify staff at the Ticket Office and they will direct you accordingly.
 Carers are also admitted free of charge.
 For specific concerns or questions please ring.
 Web: www.herstmonceux-castle.com

 Hillier Garden Centre, Hailsham Road, Stone Cross, Pevensey, BN24 5BS Tel: 01323 763240.
-Large garden centre with additional shop units, cafe (currently being refurbished Feb/Mar 19) limited space and menu while refurbished, accessible toilet all undercover, blue badge parking, large free car park.
+Large garden centre with additional shop units, cafe, accessible toilet all undercover, blue badge parking, large free car park.
 All level ground and accessible.
 Web: www.hillier.co.uk

 Knockhatch Adventure Park, Hailsham, BN27 3PR Tel: 01323 442051.
 Enjoy a fun action-packed visit with rides, slides, children’s farm, falconry centre, soft play, rowing boats, trampoline, crazy golf plus lots more.
-New Dragon Castle Easter 2019.
+Dragon Castle.
 Refreshments, picnic tables, tarmac pathways, blue badge parking, accessible toilets, a Changing Places toilet facility is available.
 Adaptive skiing is also available the first Saturday of the month (except August) between 6 pm & 8 pm.
 Sat Nav postcode BN27 3JF.
 Web: www.knockhatch.com/

 Paradise Park, Avis Road, Newhaven, BN9 0DH Tel: 01273 512123.
 Garden centre, Plant Earth Museum, Heritage Trail and gardens, play zone, train rides, special events.
 Some charges do apply for access to the park.
 There is also a cafe, shop, accessible toilet, blue badge parking.
 Large free car park.
 Most of the park is accessible.
 Manual wheelchairs are available to use within the garden centre and park.
 Web: www.paradisepark.co.uk/